The Ultimate Testosterone Replacement Therapy (TRT) Guide

 - Decreased bone density and energy levels

-In 1889 a 72-year old French physician and physiologist named Charles-Edouard Brown-Sequard self-injected the testicular extract from guinea pigs and dogs.
-He presented his findings to the Parisian Société de biologie, claiming that these injections revived and rejuvenated him.
+In 1889, a 72-year old French physician and physiologist named Charles-Edouard Brown-Sequard self-injected the testicular extract from guinea pigs and dogs.
+He presented his findings to the Parisian Société de biologie, claiming the injections revived and rejuvenated him.
 Unfortunately he did not back-up his claims with clinical evidence such as blood levels.
-However, it's worth noting that technology at that time was not advanced enough to measure testosterone levels.
+However, it is worth noting technology at that time was not advanced enough to measure testosterone levels.

-It wasn't until the 20th century that TRT was examined on humans.
-In the 1920s Sergio Voronoff performed an extremely controversial procedure when he removed the testes from monkeys and transplanted them on to male humans.
+It was not until the 20th century that TRT was examined on humans.
+In the 1920's, Sergio Voronoff performed an extremely controversial procedure when he removed the testes from monkeys and transplanted them on to male humans.
 Unfortunately he was unable to prove the efficacy of this treatment and skeptics ridiculed him until his death.